Support Centre

 8. Data Subject Rights

 The data handler must ensure that personal data is accurate, complete, and up to date to the extent necessary for achieving the purposes of its handling, and data subjects may exercise their rights of access, correction, suspension of use, and removal of their personal data.
-In addition, the 2023 Amendments provide for data subjects' right to data portability (i.e., the right to request data handlers to transmit the data subject's personal data in their possession to the data subjects themselves or others designated by the data subject) and the right to contest automated decision-making.
-Further, the 2023 Amendments have adopted explicit provisions on data subjects' right to withdraw consent into the general provision section, which used to apply only to data subjects only in circumstances where ICSPs are involved.
+In addition, the PIPA provides for data subjects’ right to data portability (i.e., the right to request data handlers to transmit the data subject's personal data in their possession to the data subjects themselves or others designated by the data subject) and the right to contest automated decision-making.
+Further, the PIPA provides explicit provisions on the data subject's right to withdraw consent in the general provision section.
 To this end, the PIPA also has prescriptive procedural rules to ensure data subjects' exercise of such rights.

 Meanwhile, under the amended UPCIA, credit information subjects have the right to data portability, i.e. the right to request credit information providers/users to transmit the subject's personal credit information in their possession to the credit information subjects themselves or others designated by the credit information subject.